mchoblet/paleoda_sa/README.md

 It contains the code to reconstruct *past climates* using *climate model data* and *climate proxy data* using the Paleoclimate Data Assimilation method.
 This repository in particular implements an efficient multi-time scale method to allow for using climate proxy data that is not dated annually.
 While the reconstruction here is performed specifically for the South American continent, it can also be equally applied for global climate field reconstructions.

-The code is a documented and reduced version of an older repository, which I used for my masters thesis (https://github.com/mchoblet/paleoda)
+The code is a documented and reduced version of an older repository, which I used for my masters thesis (https://github.com/mchoblet/paleoda).
+The pure Ensemble Kalman Filter algorithm code underlying the algorithm is also stored in https://github.com/mchoblet/ensemblefilters.

 For questions and comments feel free to contact me: mathurin [AT] choblet.com I’m happy to give any kind of insight into the code.